Code-Institute-Submissions/joshcallawaydev-kuppa_AugResub/README.md

 ## UX

-### 1. First time user - as a first time user i would like to
+### 1. First time user - as a first time user I would like to

 - Understand what the site sells
 - Easily navigate to products
 - Easily see details for a specific product
 - See clear calls to action
 - See products for sale
-- See some visuals to intise me in
+- See some visuals to entice me in
-- Easily searh for products
+- Easily search for products

-### 2. Returning user - as a returning user i would like to
+### 2. Returning user - as a returning user I would like to

 - Sign up / Register for easy purchasing
 - Easily log in